davidomarf/davidomar.com/content/writings/ignorance.md

 effort.
 But they also may be important pieces that are fundamental to building a more robust network.

+## Growing your awareness

 I believe that moving those **unknown unknowns** into your **known unknowns** is a responsible objective to pursue.
-It helps discover the hidden roadmap behind the fog.
+It can help you to discover the hidden roadmap behind the fog.

 The only question is how to do it, and I can only think of two ways: